 While intermittent fasting may work for you on a short term basis, it may not be feasible for a long term run.
 The 12/12 works for most of us.
 It’s wise when choosing one of the others though.

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

-Intermittent fasting and diabetes can work for some people but not for others.
+Intermittent fasting for diabetes can work for some people, but maybe not for others.
 Please use caution when making a decision about trying it.
 You always want to keep your diabetes under control and maintain your blood sugar numbers.